 Participant Information & Guidelines

-- RISE partners will award grant packages as funding allows, totaling up to $5,000 for the top business proposal.
-In order to qualify for grant funds, the selected business must locate in the locations listed in the program overview, and must not have already opened a brick and mortar location in Downtown Sanford.
+- RISE partners will award grant packages as funding allows, totaling up to $5,000 for the top business proposal(s).
+In order to qualify for grant funds, the selected business must locate in the locations listed in the program overview, and must not have already opened a brick and mortar location in Downtown Sanford, Downtown Jonesboro, or Downtown Broadway.

 - Statistics show that most new business failures are a result of the lack of business planning.
 MANDATORY attendance of the eight class program series, plus a written Business Plan, is required in order to be considered for the grant.
 Each applicant must be able to demonstrate that an actual business will be started, including the products or services to be provided.